 If you’re not sure whether Illness and Injury cover is right for you, you can also use our Income Riskometer which will assess how at risk your income might be.

-If your question wasn’t answered here please feel free to pop us a call on 01273646484 or see the FAQ section of our website.
+If your question wasn’t answered here please feel free to pop us a call on 01273646484 or see take a look through our Income Protection FAQs .

 Director at Drewberry Insurance